-- A. The area thirty feet (30') from each side of the center of these features shall be designated as open space. - B. All slopes twenty percent (20%) or greater and any incidental lesser slopes interspersed within these steeper slopes, rising from ravines and drainages, shall be designated as open space unbuildable. - C. City staff or the Planning Commission can require a larger setback if the drainage is wide in nature or if greater distances are required as established by a professional geologist, geotechnical engineer, or civil engineer registered in the State of Utah.
+- A. The area thirty feet (30') from each side of the center of these features shall be designated as unbuildable. - B. All slopes twenty percent (20%) or greater and any incidental lesser slopes interspersed within these steeper slopes, rising from ravines and drainages, shall be designated as open space unbuildable. - C. City staff or the Planning Commission can require a larger setback if the drainage is wide in nature or if greater distances are required as established by a professional geologist, geotechnical engineer, the city engineer and the engineer of record or civil engineer registered in the State of Utah.